Buyer Fit Snapshot

 - Nonprofits: Event fundraising favors, gala gift bags, community event packaging

-Retail craft stores typically charge $1.50-$4.00 per bag for basic personalized options.
+Retail craft stores typically charge $1.50-$4.00 per bag for basic personalized options, especially if you're looking at small runs of 50-100 units delivered within a week.
 Wholesale pricing? $0.35-$1.50 per unit depending on material, quantity, and customization.
 That represents 40-60% savings at scale, and for large events, the dollar difference can reach $500-2,000.
 I negotiated my first wholesale order in 2013 for a corporate client needing 5,000 bags.
 We saved them $8,400 compared to retail pricing.
 They still send me holiday fruitcake.
 (I'm not complaining.)

 Who benefits most from bulk ordering?